 Table of Contents

-Little did we at then, that Casa Puga was the oldest tavern of Almeria city and served one of the best tapas in Spain.
-Nothing about the ordinary newspaper tacked interiors revealed about its reputation and the bar counter seemed lined with locals from the neighbourhood.
+Little did we then, that Casa Puga was the oldest tavern in Almeria City and served one of the best tapas in Spain.
+Nothing about the ordinary newspaper-tacked interiors revealed about its reputation and the bar counter seemed lined with locals from the neighbourhood.
 Huge oily legs of ham (jamon) hung from the ceiling and the walls were lined with bottles of vintage liquor.
 It had a very busy hum with locals talking, reading newspapers, and eating tapas, while the curt bartenders took verbal orders from the patrons.
-The manner was informal, gruff, and natural with no time for ‘nonsensical sweet chat’ attitude.
+The manner was informal, gruff, and natural with no time for a ‘nonsensical sweet chat’ attitude.